 Key Stage 1 and Key Stage 2

-Children’s work will also be recorded onto work sheets, designed by teachers.
-These worksheets consolidate children’s maths skills, use and apply in enriching contexts and finally provide opportunity to master the taught skill, through use of diagrams, reasoning and mathematical communication.
+Children’s work will be recorded both in books and on worksheets, designed by teachers, where appropriate.
+These worksheets consolidate children’s math fluency, use and apply in enriching contexts and finally provide opportunity to master the taught skill, through use of diagrams, reasoning and mathematical communication.
 The aim and result is to secure children’s maths skills, equipping them with a depth of understanding, whereby they can utilise the skill in an adaptable way with their own initiative, as opposed to just using one method and context.
 At Eltham Church of England Primary School, we ensure the that learning is made accessible to all children by use of scaffolding and concrete apparatus across the school.

 There will be evidence of all types of Mathematical learning in all year groups and the different maths skills that are acquired will be used across the curriculum.
 Wherever possible, mathematics will be linked to real life situations and cross-curricular links will be made.

 We set work that is challenging, motivating and engaging.
 This means that children will always be working at a level of challenge that is appropriate to the End of Year Expectation as set in the National Curriculum 2014.
-A lesson may frequently not include whole class teaching as all children will need to be taught at their own level through the use of Teaching Assistants, ICT through ‘My Maths’, independent tasks and collaborative activities.
+A lesson may frequently not include whole class teaching as all children will need to be taught at their own level through the use of differentiation, Teaching Assistants, independent tasks and collaborative activities.

 Marking of pupil work is in line with the policy using ‘green for go’ and ‘pink for think’, it is developmental and used to move children’s leaning on at all times.
 Work is marked daily, and often using ‘live marking’ so children can see their mistakes, achievements and be challenged by the next step in their learning.
 In this way, misconceptions are picked up quickly and addressed during that session or by the next session.